New Port Richey Child Custody Lawyer

 All parents want the best for their children.
 In a divorce, each parent has specific ideas about how to handle parenting and help children adjust.
-When these ideas conflict with the other parent’s wishes, divorces can quickly become ugly.
+When these ideas conflict with the other parent’s wishes, divorces can quickly become ugly in New Port Richey, FL.
 Unfortunately, it hurts everyone when parents fight over child custody.

 A parenting plan should include the following elements: